 We've heard this statement for ages, which is why identifying the specifics of your audience is so important.

-First and foremost, you’ll need your own Facebook page.
-Not only will this give you an exclusive platform to run your content, but you can also enjoy the features of Ads Manager.
+First and foremost, you'll need your own Facebook page.
+You’ll also need an ad account.
+Not only will this give you an exclusive platform to run your content, but you can also enjoy the features of Facebook Ads Manager once you link your Facebook page to your Instagram account.

 Similar to Facebook ads, you can choose from several objectives when running your Instagram campaign.
 Think about what you want from your ads campaign and select an objective accordingly.

-Every campaign objective can be categorized into three broad categories.
 Here's a brief explanation of each category:

-• Brand awareness: Allows your ad to reach out to people that will most likely pay attention to your campaign or have previously shown interest in your brand
+- Brand awareness: Allows your ad to reach out to people that will most likely pay attention to your campaign or have previously shown interest in your brand

-• Traffic: Increases the number of visits to your link, as well as the amount of engagement for in your application
+- Traffic: Increases the number of visits to your link, as well as the amount of engagement for in your application

-• App installs: Directs more people to your app’s App Store or Play Store link to increase the number of downloads
+- App installs: Directs more people to your app's App Store or Play Store link to increase the number of downloads

-• Engagement: Gets more people to engage with your post ready Instagram page, which also helps boost your posts and profile promotion
+- Engagement: Gets more people to engage with your post-ready Instagram page, which also helps boost your posts and profile promotion

-• Lead generation: Helps collect more social data or lead information about your audience or people with a genuine interest in your business
+- Leads: Helps collect more social data or lead information about your audience or people with a genuine interest in your business

 Every Instagram ad campaign should have a target audience.

-But this is dependent on what you’re trying to accomplish with your campaign and resources.
+Your targeting ultimately is dependent on what you're trying to accomplish with your campaign and resources.
 When you target your audience on a granular level, you can filter the group of people that see your Instagram ads.
-On the other hand, when you target broadly, you rely on Facebook’s delivery system to show your ads to the best people.
+On the other hand, when you target broadly, you rely on Facebook's delivery system to show your ads to the best people.
+Both marketing strategies work.
+In the end, it all boils down to your personal preference and budgetary needs.

 No surprises here!
 You should know how much you're willing to spend on an ad.